DeepakVats123/DeepakVats123/README.md

 experience in building responsive, user-centric applications using modern technologies such as Next.js, React, JavaScript & TypeScript.
-Proficient in front-end development with HTML5, CSS3, and CSS frameworks like Tailwind-CSS and Chakra-UI, and experienced in backend development with Node.js, Express.js, & MongoDB.
+Proficient in front-end development with HTML5, CSS3, and CSS frameworks like Tailwind-CSS & Chakra-UI, and experienced in backend development with Node.js, Express.js, & MongoDB.
 Skilled in state management using Redux & version control with Git & GitHub.
 </div>